ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-11-04-esttab_with_eventstudyinteract.md

 ---
-title: 2021-11-04
+title: 'Thu Nov 04 2021 08:00:00 GMT+0800 (Hong Kong Standard Time)'
 categories:
   - code
   - did
 published: true
 ---

-Using the excellent this morning [`eventstudyinteract`](https://github.com/lsun20/EventStudyInteract) and needed to pipe the results to `esttab` rather than `coefplot`.
+Using the excellent [`eventstudyinteract`](https://github.com/lsun20/EventStudyInteract) this morning and needed to pipe the results to `esttab` rather than `coefplot`.
 A quick Google lead to [this](https://twitter.com/MaraPadillaR/status/1450547203169263623) which seemed more hassle than it should be.

 Here's a quick hack to tack on the end of the example from [`help eventstudyinteract`]():